+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 3 squares per level TARGET: 1 creature DURATION: Instantaneous SAVING THROW: Will Negates SPELL RESISTANCE: Yes The target must pass a Will Save, or else lose 1d4 active buffs.
+RANGE: 3 squares per level

+DURATION: Instantaneous SAVING THROW: Will Negates

+The target must pass a Will Save, or else lose 1d4 active buffs.
 The caster may choose which buffs are deactivated.